 Dine with your Dog

 Enjoy breathtaking views of the lake and the wafting smells of revived Southern food at Moe’s Original Barbecue in Tahoe City.
-Or catch a sunset with your pooch at Blue Agave, also located in Tahoe City.

 You can even scope out several local watering holes with your trusty friend, Alibi Ale Works in Incline Village welcomes well-behaved dogs into their taproom.
 Alibi is also a featured stop on the North Lake Tahoe Ale Trail for those looking for a post-adventure pint.